Culture in North America

 Winner: $50 and the opportunity to sing in the Sunday morning service.
 Second place: $25.
 Third place: $15.

-Solo Voice Competition: Seattle Welsh Women's Club Award.
+Solo Voice Competition (Adult - age 16 and over): Seattle Welsh Women's Club Award.

 about the Eisteddfod and